 Does Wearing a Bra to Bed Affect Your Breast Size?

-Wearing a bra to bed does not affect your breast size.
+Wearing a bra to bed does not affect your breast weight and size.
 However, it can cause several health problems like restricting blood flow.
 Nevertheless, if you can choose a comfortable, non-underwire bra, then it shouldn’t pose an issue.

 What Can I Wear Instead of a Bra at Night?